Usuba vs Nakiri: Key Differences Explained

 If you have ever had a chef’s knife rock off-center on a long straight cut and take out a wedge of carrot instead of a slice, that is what the nakiri fixes.
 The flat blade profile maintains full contact with the board on a push cut.
 There is no belly to rock, no curved edge to compensate for.
 You push straight down, and the blade follows.

-The Masutani VG1 Nakiri 165mm brings that geometry together with VG-1 steel, which sits in a useful middle ground that doesn’t get enough credit.
-Harder and sharper than the German steels in a Wüsthof Classic or a Victorinox Fibrox, but more forgiving than the SG2 and ZDP-189 powdered steels that show up in premium Japanese knives and chip if you look at them wrong.
-VG-1 takes a good working edge, holds it through real use, and sharpens reliably on the same whetstones you already use for your other Japanese knives.
+The Yoshihiro VG10 Hammered Damascus Nakiri 165mm brings that geometry together with VG-10 steel — a high-carbon stainless alloy with cobalt that sits in a useful middle ground.
+Harder and sharper than the German steels in a Wüsthof Classic or a Victorinox Fibrox, and more forgiving than the SG2 and ZDP-189 powdered steels that show up in premium Japanese knives and chip if you look at them wrong.
+VG-10 takes a good working edge, holds it through real use, and sharpens reliably on the same whetstones you already use for your other Japanese knives.

 Where the Nakiri Fits in a Real Kitchen